 The carefully curated exhibit includes original costumes, jewelry, relics, and a few of the mutant vehicles.
 Photographs of the famed Playa decorate the walls.
 Also, materials borrowed from the Nevada Museum of Art’s 2017 show, City of Dust: The Evolution of Burning Man, will be on display.
 That exhibit within an exhibit touches on the history and growth of the Burning Man.

 Beyond the Renwick Gallery walls, nearby neighborhoods add to the adventure.
-Installations such as the 12-foot steel XOXO letters, a concrete bust of Maya Angelou resting on three books (which viewers can actually enter), and a penny-coated bear on his hind legs are all on display.
+Many installations are on display such as the 12-foot steel XOXO letters.
+A concrete bust of Maya Angelou resting on three books (which viewers can actually enter) is here.
+Lastly, a penny-coated bear on his hind legs is also on display.

 Nora Atkinson curated the amazing exhibition.
 Collaborators included the Burning Man Project, the nonprofit organization responsible for producing the actual event, and The Burning Man community groups.
 They were instrumental in suggesting artworks for inclusion in the exhibition.
 Two of the ten principles are radical participation and inclusivity.
 These, in addition to a long-standing saying on the Playa, “No Spectators,” was the inspiration for the exhibit’s name.